 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from PAUL MITCHELL THE SCHOOL. - Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$75.00 is received.
+All forms may be obtained by requesting them from PAUL MITCHELL THE SCHOOL. - Submit a Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
 Please submit the fee in the form of a check or money order, payable to PAUL MITCHELL THE SCHOOL.
-This fee is not included in the cost of tuition. - 9 Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - Intrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree, or GED, and passport, government-issued identification, driver's license, or birth certificate are required.
+This fee is not included in the cost of tuition. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - Intrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicant must complete a personal interview with the admission's team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts, academic transcripts of a successfully completed two-year program that is acceptable for full credit towards a bachelor's degree, California Certificate of Proficiency, or GED; and U.S. passport, government issued identification, government issued drivers license, or U.S. birth certificate are required.
 We are required to verify that your proof of education comes from a valid high school or GED program.
-If we determine that your diploma or GED certificate is not valid, you will be denied admission to the school.
+If we determine that your diploma or GED certificate is not valid, you will be denied admission to the school. - Social Media: PAUL MITCHELL THE SCHOOL requires that all students have a Facebook account and that they like the school's Facebook page.
+This will enable the school to communicate with all students for Emergency Alerts, Unexpected School Closures, School Announcements, Enrollment Correspondence, Financial Updates, etc. Questions concerning enrollment in Facebook can be addressed to the Admissions Office (925) 691-7687.
+A copy of the students Facebook profile is required.